Quadrifolium/OriginalPlanOnWeibo/_posts/FANG Xiang-rui/2017-05-17-fang-xiang-rui.md

   <a href="http://weibo.com/6117583008/F3xSypCcg">2017-05-17 17:53</a>
 </div>

-A selfie with my companion – cello. :yum::yum:
+A selfie with my companion – cello. :yum:×2

 <!-- more -->